ESL Activities and Games | Teaching stative verbs

 An ESL lesson plan for teaching stative verbs to intermediate level students.
 It contains a lead-in activity, several classroom activities, a game and a list of suggested free ESL resources from around the web.
-The best way to view this content is through the TEFL Handbook app.
-So if you have an iOS or Android device, be sure to check it out.

 Dynamic vs stative